Paul has been an active trade unionist and campaigner throughout his working life.

 At the TUC, Paul led the campaign against the government's plans for regional pay in the public sector, introduced the Leading Change programme to develop the skills of senior trade unionists, and worked closely with member unions to defend public sector pensions.

 During the Covid-19 pandemic, Paul led union efforts to improve the government’s safe working guidance with significant success, ensuring millions of workers had a safer environment to work in.
-He supported Frances O’Grady in securing furlough, and led campaigns for sector support for the cultural industries, aviation and transport.
+He supported Frances O’Grady in securing furlough, and led efforts to secure support for the cultural industries, aviation and transport.

 To access the admin area, you will need to setup two-factor authentication (TFA).